master-elise/rpi4_amp/README.md

 where ``/dev/sdd`` is replaced with the block device created when inserting the SD-card (identified with ``sudo dmesg | tail``).

+## Compile the baremetal toolchain and FreeRTOS for Raspberry Pi 4:

 Following https://github.com/TImada/raspi4_freertos, compile FreeRTOS for the Raspberry Pi 4.

 First we need a cross-compilation toolchain for baremetal 64-bit ARM, which can be generated using